So salespeople can close faster with prospective customers by providing a SOC 2 Type II report

 Change Management (CC8)

-CC8.1 The entity authorizes, designs, develops or acquires, configures, documents, tests, approves, and implements changes to infrastructure, data, software, and procedures to meet its objectives.
+CC8.1 FOCUS: The entity authorizes, designs, develops or acquires, configures, documents, tests, approves, and implements changes to infrastructure, data, software, and procedures to meet its objectives.

 Risk Mitigation (CC9)